SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

 The top x individuals are selected to fall into the priority set, representing individuals that must be included in solutions, whilst the more complex priority values can be used in some objective functions.
-(NOTE: The PR threshold for priority calculations was removed as this didn't feel intuitive in practice.)

 Priority calculations consider various factors including whether individuals are proven and the number of mates and ghost alleles that they have compared to their competitors.
-If priority calculations are enabled, you will be prompted to provide a weight for ghost alleles.
+If priority calculations are enabled, you will need to specify a weight for ghost alleles.
 This is a float between 0 and 1, where 1 represents completely ignoring number of mates in favour of ghost alleles, and 0 means only considering number of mates and ignoring the number of ghost alleles.
 0.5 will strike a balance between these.
 It is recommended to prioritise ghost alleles more heavily at the start and increase emphasis on the number of mates if there are unforeseen circumstances (e.g. individuals are